GulcinMustafazada/GulcinMustafazada/README.md

-# Hello Fellow < Developers/ >! 👋
+# Hello Fellow < Developers/ >!:wave:

 #### Hi!
-My name is Gulchin Mustafazada.
+My name is Gulchin.
 Thank You for taking the time to view my GitHub Profile 😄

 <!--
 **GulcinMustafazada/GulcinMustafazada** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.